Diamond Cost - Buying & Pricing Guide

-What Is The Diamond Price Chart?
+The Diamond Price Chart

 The diamond price chart, also known as Rapaport Price List or just "The List" is a matrix that provides a benchmark to a diamond's value based on its 4Cs.

 Since a matrix is two dimensional and there are 4Cs then there are several price charts - each is of a weight group.
-Also, Cut, even though often considered as most important C is not in the chart but is given weight by discounting diamonds that are poorly cut.
+Also, cut, even though often considered as most important C is not in the chart but is given weight by discounting diamonds that are poorly cut.